sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 slug: concepts
 date: 2019-01-08
 category: background
-ingress: 'The main concepts of the Flex'
+ingress: 'Definitions for the key concepts in Flex that are used in the API and elsewhere in the documentation.'
 private: false
 ---